-Three police shot, man dead after siege in Melbourne, Australia
+Three police shot, man dead after 'terrorist attack' in Melbourne, Australia

-Victoria Police Deputy Commissioner Andrew Crisp told reporters a woman had been held hostage in an apartment Monday and that terrorism was "one line of inquiry."
+Victoria Police Deputy Commissioner Andrew Crisp told reporters a woman had been held hostage in an apartment Monday.

-"At this stage we have not actually confirmed this line of inquiry.
-We do have counter terrorism involved ... we'll be here for quite some time," he said.
+Later, police said they were aware of a claim from ISIS that one of its "soldiers" carried out the attack.

+"Police are aware of the claim and it will form part of the investigation," Victoria Police senior media officer Natalie Webster said.

 Police were called to the scene after emergency calls reported loud bangs or explosions, Crisp said, adding no detonations had been confirmed.